achaljain/accessibility/README.md

 ```

 ## JSON Options

+### docRefObj
+Add this object to change parent object for selector.
+Useful for iframes in page.
+In iframes tab focus may not work, use key events to manage focus transition between main document and iframe contents.

 ### dynamicLabel
 An array of selectors from which alt text will be generated dynamically.
 Label is applied once during initilisation.
 To update label or part of it dynamically use states property.